imodpasteur/VoroQuant/README.md

 ## Example

 Run the following two command lines to:
-* i) simulate single molecules in a sphere
+1. simulate single molecules in a sphere
-* ii) to segment it using voronoi-based approach and
+2. to segment it using voronoi-based approach and
-* iii) to compute the volume at different scales to estimate its smoothness.
+3. to compute the volume at different scales to estimate its smoothness.
 For a sphere, depending on the localization number, the smoothness should be close to 100%
 * `source activate voroquant`
 * `python testSphere.py`